nat-ventura/storj-sdk/README.md

 + `docker-compose up --build [project]` or `docker-compose up -d --no-deps [project]`

+## SDK Under Heavy Development
+Please excuse our mess while we gather our thoughts.
+This SDK is under active development and may be a bit messy for a moment.
+At Storj, we love open source and transparency so we keep our thoughts out in the open.
+Below is a mess of ideas, problems, plans and solutions that we're sorting out and organizing as we go.
+We love feedback so please feel free to join the #SDK room on our community chat (https://community.storj.io) via the web or RocketChat.

 ## Usage
 + Setting upstream (which code repo to use)